Conditions for the Processing of Personal Data

 - processes personal data on the basis of proper titles and has a valid legal title for the processing of personal data of the Recipients for the purpose, to the extent, by means and in the manner specified by the Customer in accordance with these Conditions for the processing of personal data;

-- informs the Recipients about the processing of their personal data, to the extent stipulated by the laws on personal data protection;
+- informs the Recipients about the processing of their personal data, to the extent required by applicable data protection laws;

-- enables the Recipients to exercise their rights under the laws on personal data protection;
+- enables the Recipients to exercise their rights under applicable data protection laws;

-- fulfils all his other obligations under the laws on personal data protection;
+- fulfils all its other obligations under applicable data protection laws;

-- within 24 hours of receiving the information from the Provider that Recipient’s consent to the processing of personal data has been withdrawn, any objections to the processing of personal data were made, consent to the sending of Commercial Communications has been withdrawn or any other acts affecting the processing of personal data of the Recipients according to the Agreement were made, responds adequately to these and always respects these;
+- within 24 hours of receiving the information from the Provider that Recipient’s consent to the processing of personal data has been withdrawn, any objections to the processing of personal data were made, consent to the sending of Marketing Messages has been withdrawn or any other acts affecting the processing of personal data of the Recipients according to the Agreement were made, responds adequately to these and always respects these;

-Should damage (material or non-material) be incurred by the Provider as a result of non-compliance with the Customer’s obligations under the laws on personal data protection, the Customer undertakes to fully compensate the Provider for this damage.
-For the purpose of this provision the damage incurred by the Provider means in particular: (i) compensation for damage (material or non-material) to data subjects defined in the laws on personal data protection and (ii) fines imposed by The Office for Personal Data Protection or other administrative authority.
+- Should damage (material or non-material) be incurred by the Provider as a result of non-compliance with the Customer’s obligations under the laws on personal data protection, the Customer undertakes to fully compensate the Provider for this damage.
+For the purpose of this provision the damage incurred by the Provider means in particular:

-General principles of personal data processing
+General principles of personal data processing and Provider obligations

-- processes personal data solely on the basis of the Customer’s instructions made via the interfaces of the Services provided or other means, including transfer of personal data to a third country or to an international organization, unless such processing is already required by the applicable laws, which apply to the Provider; in such case the Provider informs the Customer of this legal requirement prior to processing, unless the legislation prohibits this disclosure for the important reasons of public interest;
+- processes personal data solely on the basis of the Customer’s instructions made via the interfaces of the Omnivery Services provided or other means, including transfer of personal data to a third country or to an international organization, unless such processing is already required by the applicable laws, which apply to the Provider; in such case the Provider informs the Customer of this legal requirement prior to processing, unless the legislation prohibits this disclosure for the important reasons of public interest;

-- does not process personal data obtained for the purpose of providing the Services for Provider’s own purposes;
+- not process personal data obtained for the purpose of providing the Services for Provider’s own purposes;

-- assists the Customer through appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Customer’s obligation to respond to requests for exercising the Recipient’s rights;
+- taking into account the nature of the processing, assists the Customer through appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of the Customer’s obligation to respond to requests for exercising the Recipient’s rights;

-- assists the Customer in ensuring compliance with the Customer’s obligations to ensure appropriate level of processing security and to report personal data security breaches to supervisory authority and, where applicable, to the Recipients, to assess the impact on the protection of personal data and to conduct previous consultations with the supervisory authority when taking into account the nature of the processing and data available to the Provider;
+- assist the Customer in ensuring compliance with the Customer’s obligations to ensure appropriate level of processing security and to report personal data security breaches to supervisory authority and, where applicable, to the Recipients, to assess the impact on the protection of personal data and to conduct previous consultations with the supervisory authority when taking into account the nature of the processing and data available to the Provider;

 - in accordance with the Customer’s decision, either erase or return all personal data to the Customer upon termination of the Services connected with processing of the personal data and delete existing copies unless the applicable laws require the personal data to be stored; and